Ujimych/Record-door-events/README.md

 Temporary files are removed after processing.

+## Video processing

+The application uses FFmpeg to:

+1. record the RTSP stream;
+2. maintain the rolling buffer;
+3. combine the required segments;
+4. create the final MP4 event video;
+5. validate the generated video.

+The generated video uses H.264 video encoding and MP4 container format.

 ## Versioning

-The application version is defined in one place only:
+The application version is defined in one place:

 ```yaml
 version: "0.7.5"